EficodeDemoOrg/copilot-php/github_copilot_exercises.md

 **Learning Goal:** Master the Copilot interface and keyboard shortcuts.

+### Exercise 1.3: Introduction to Copilot Chat

+1. **Opening Chat**
+   - Press `Ctrl+Shift+I` (or `Cmd+Shift+I`) to open Copilot Chat
+   - Select "Ask" mode from the dropdown
+   - Open `index.php` in VS Code
+   - Ask: "Explain what this file does"

+2. **Basic Chat Questions**
+   - Ask: "What are the main components of this PHP application?"
+   - Try: "How is data persistence handled in this project?"
+   - Notice how Copilot provides explanations and guidance

+**Learning Goal:** Get comfortable with basic Copilot Chat interactions.

+### Exercise 1.4: Understanding Interaction Modes

+1. **Ask Mode Practice**
+   - In Copilot Chat, ask questions about code without expecting changes
+   - Try: "What design patterns are used in this codebase?"
+   - Notice how Ask mode provides explanations and guidance

+2. **Edit Mode Exploration**
+   - Select a function in `src/Models/Task.php`
+   - In chat, switch to Edit mode (if available in your interface)
+   - Request: "Add input validation to this method"
+   - Observe how Edit mode focuses on direct code changes

+3. **Agent Mode with /new**
+   - Type: `/new Create a simple PHP utility class for date formatting`
+   - Notice how Agent mode creates complete new implementations
+   - Try: `/new Generate a configuration class for this project`

+**Learning Goal:** Understand when and how to use different Copilot interaction modes.

 ---

-## Phase 2: Chat Participants, Variables & Commands
+## Phase 2: Mastering Chat Commands

-### Exercise 2.1: Chat Participants Mastery

-1. **@workspace Participant**
-   - Ask: "@workspace What is the overall architecture of this project?"
-   - Try: "@workspace How are dependencies managed across the codebase?"
-   - Request: "@workspace Show me all the validation patterns used"

-2. **@vscode Participant**
-   - Ask: "@vscode How do I configure PHP debugging in this project?"
-   - Try: "@vscode What extensions would help with PHP development?"
-   - Request: "@vscode How to set up tasks for this project?"

-3. **@terminal Participant**
-   - Ask: "@terminal How do I run PHP tests from command line?"
-   - Try: "@terminal What's the best way to start a PHP development server?"
-   - Request: "@terminal Show me common Composer commands for this project"

-**Learning Goal:** Master different chat participants and understand their specialized contexts.

-### Exercise 2.2: Chat Variables Deep Dive

-1. **File Context Variables**
-   - Select `TaskController.php` in Explorer
-   - Ask: "Analyze the code structure in #file"
-   - Try with different files: "What security issues exist in #file?"

-2. **Selection and Editor Variables**
-   - Select a method in any PHP file
-   - Ask: "Optimize this code #selection for better performance"
-   - With cursor in editor: "What's the context around #editor position?"

-3. **Codebase Structure Analysis**
-   - Ask: "What design patterns are used in #codebase?"
-   - Try: "How is error handling implemented across #codebase?"
-   - Request: "Show me the data flow in #codebase"

-4. **Advanced Variable Combinations**
-   - Try: "@workspace #codebase What would be the impact of adding caching?"
-   - Experiment: "#file #selection How does this relate to the overall architecture?"

-**Learning Goal:** Master chat variables for precise context control and analysis.

-### Exercise 2.3: Mastering Copilot Chat Commands
+### Exercise 2.1: Basic Slash Commands

-1. **Core Slash Commands**
-   - Open Copilot Chat (`Ctrl+Shift+I` or `Cmd+Shift+I`)

-2. **Understanding Code with `/explain`**
+1. **Understanding Code with `/explain`**
    - Select the `getAllTasks()` method in `src/Services/TaskService.php`
    - Type: `/explain #selection`
-   - Try: `/explain @workspace How do models interact with controllers?`
+   - Try: `/explain How do models interact with controllers?`
    - Compare explanations with different context levels

-3. **Code Documentation with `/doc`**
+2. **Code Documentation with `/doc`**
    - Select the `Task` class constructor
    - Type: `/doc #selection`
-   - Try: `/doc #file Generate comprehensive API documentation`
+   - Try: `/doc Generate comprehensive API documentation for this class`

-4. **Advanced Fix Command Usage**
+3. **Quick Fixes with `/fix`**
    - Create intentional issues (missing semicolon, wrong variable name)
-   - Use: `/fix #selection`
+   - Use: `/fix` to address the issues
-   - Try: `/fix #file Address all PSR-12 compliance issues`
+   - Try: `/fix Address all PSR-12 compliance issues in this file`

+**Learning Goal:** Master basic slash commands for common development tasks.

-5. **Creative Generation with `/new`**
+### Exercise 2.2: Creative Generation with `/new`

+1. **Simple Utility Creation**
    - Try: `/new Create a logging utility class for this project`
-   - Experiment: `/new #codebase Generate a configuration manager that fits this architecture`
+   - Experiment: `/new Generate a configuration manager that fits this architecture`
    - Advanced: `/new Create a middleware system for request handling`

-**Learning Goal:** Master all slash commands and understand their optimal use cases.
+**Learning Goal:** Learn to use `/new` for generating new code components.

-### Exercise 2.2: Generating Tests with `/tests`
+### Exercise 2.3: Generating Tests with `/tests`

 1. **Unit Test Generation**
    - Open `src/Models/Task.php`